cloud-gov/cg-site/_docs/ops/configuration-management.md

 ### When reviewing a PR, should the change be tested locally?

 Whenever possible, the proposed changes should be tested locally.
-Because of the nature of many of the cloud.gov repositories and deployment environments, local testing is not always possible or practical.
+Because of the nature of many of the Cloud.gov repositories and deployment environments, local testing is not always possible or practical.
 Visual code review, however, is always required.

 ---